microsoft/azuredevopslabs/labs/vsts/agile/readme.md

     ![](images/104.png)

-    >You can also add conditional formatting, so the widget will visually alert the user.
+    {% include note.html content= "You can also add conditional formatting, so the widget will visually alert the user." %}

     ![](images/105.png)